agisilaos/agisilaos.github.io/_posts/2019-05-13-books I enjoyed reading during the spring.md

 categories: writing
 ---

-I enjoy reading books a lot.
-Recently I read a couple of great ones I keep thinking about even months after I read them.
+Reading is my favorite way to indulge my curiosity.
+I’ve read some terrific books lately.
+When I pulled together this list of five that you might enjoy as well, I realized that several of my choices wrestle with questions.

+What made Apple tick during the era of Steve Jobs?
+What made Jony Ive the designer he's today?
+How to approach difficult conversations as a manager?
 I usually try to read a mix of non-fiction & fiction books throughout the year.
 There’s nothing better than a great novel as your afternoon read.

 ## The Making of a Manager by Julie Zhuo / Business